ztanruan/ztanruan/README.md

 <h3 align="center">I'm a Solutions Developer and iOS Mobile Developer from NYC 🗽</h3>

 I'm a software engineer specializing in designing and building intelligent, scalable, and resilient applications 🚀.
-I am an AWS Certified Machine Learning and Data Analytics Specialty 📊, and Automation Anywhere Certified Bot Developer 🤖.
+I am an AWS Certified Machine Learning and Data Analytics Specialty, and Automation Anywhere Certified Bot Developer 🤖.
 Strong background in process-oriented software development, implementing and testing complex applications using various programming languages and frameworks 💻.
 In addition.
 Additionally I have extensive experience with iOS Development ⌚, Machine learning, YoloV3 image recognition technology 📹, Automation tools, and Cloud architecture ☁️.

 <br>